FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/fasteners-and-hardware.md

 # Standoffs
 These M/F standoffs are used to offset the electronics boards from the electronics box mounting bosses.
 As of the v1.4 release, they come pre-assembled in the electronics box.

+{%
+include callout.html
+type="info"
+title="Your bot may not have standoffs" content="v1.5 kits shipped before November 1st, 2020 included standoffs, while v1.5 kits shipped after November 1st, 2020 do not include any standoffs."
+%}

 |                              |                              |
 |------------------------------|------------------------------|
 |**Material**                  |Stainless steel